 Sodium and toxins are flushed out of your kidneys by drinking water.
 Chronic kidney disease is also decreased.

 You should drink between 1.5 and 2 liters every day.
 How much water you need depends on your overall health and lifestyle.
-When deciding how much water to drink each day, it’s crucial to consider reasons such as climate, exercise, gender, overall health, and if or not you’re pregnant or breastfeeding.
+When deciding how much water to drink each day, it’s crucial to consider reasons such as climate, exercise, gender, overall health, and if or not you’re pregnant breastfeeding, or want to boost fertility.

 People who have had kidney stones should increase their water intake to help avoid future stone formations.